bitpay/bitcore-website/src/guides/upstart-daemon/upstart-daemon.md

 ## Install Node.js v0.12

 It's recommended to install the Node Version Manager, as this makes it simple to switch between different Node.js versions.
-We will specifically need to install and run v0.12. i
+We will specifically need to install and run v0.12.

 Please follow the directions on [Github](https://github.com/creationix/nvm#install-script) and then run: